 - (1) Horses will be judged on performance, manners, hunting pace, style of jump, and way of moving as well as suitability for actual use in the hunting field. - (2) All horses must be serviceably sound.
 Horses must be placed on performance before being considered for soundness.
-Finalists will be jogged in hand past the judge for

-- soundness in order of performance.
+Finalists may be jogged in hand past the judge for soundness in order of performance.
 Any horse showing lameness, impaired wind, or impaired vision shall be refused an award at the judge's discretion.
 It is suggested that the judge call the top ten to twelve horses back to jog. - (3) Each horse will individually negotiate a course consisting of at least eight jumps with a minimum of four obstacles.
 At least one change of direction is recommended.
 The course diagram should be posted 1 hour before the class is called.
 Judging will start when the horse enters the arena and end when the horse leaves the arena. - (4) Management must provide at least one practice jump.
-This jump should be in a warm-up ring or arena.
+This jump should be in a warmup ring or arena.
 The use of additional practice jumps is encouraged. - (5) Pony hunter classes will be combined for small, medium, and large ponies with the same course and one set of awards being used.
-The ponies may jump different size fences as outlined in these rules. - (6) The minimum and maximum heights of fences are as follows: - (a) Working Hunter Horses (Jr & Sr riders): 2 feet 6 inches to 2 feet 9 inches - (b) Low Working Hunter Horses (Jr & Sr riders): 2 feet 3 inches - (c) Long Stirrup Horses & Ponies: 2 feet - (d) Short Stirrup Horses & Ponies: 2 feet - (e) Large ponies (Jr & Sr): 2 feet 3 inches 2 feet 6 inches - (f) Medium ponies (Jr & Sr): 2 feet 2 feet 3 inches - (g) Small ponies (Jr & Sr): 2 feet - (7) Hunter Courses - (a) Selected Jumps: - i.
-Brush - ii.
-Post and rail - iii.
-Chicken coop - iv.
-Gate - v.
-Stone wall - vi.
-White board fence - vii.
-Ascending oxers (Back element must be 3 inches higher and preferably 6 inches.)
-Chicken coops hinged at the top and free at the bottom, hogbacks, triple bar jumps, striped rails, parallel bars, square oxers and targets are prohibited. - (b) Suggestions: - i.
-The first jump must be a brush or vertical set at the minimum fence height for the division (brush preferred).
-In-and-outs and oxers are prohibited as the first jump. - ii.
+The ponies may jump different size fences as outlined in these rules. - (6) Cross Rail Working Hunter Over Fences is a non-point class that is open to Juniors and Seniors, horses and ponies.
+Riders in this class may not cross-enter into any other working hunter or equitation over fences class.
+This class will be an introductory working hunter class to be performed at the canter over 18" cross rail fences only. - (7) The minimum and maximum heights of fences (as measured from the height of the fence on the standards) are as follows:

+- (e) Working Hunter Horses (Jr & Sr riders): 2 feet 6 inches to 2 feet 9 inches

+- (f) Low Working Hunter Horses (Jr & Sr riders): 2 feet 3 inches

+- (g) Long Stirrup Horses & Ponies: 2 feet

+- (h) Short Stirrup Horses & Ponies: 2 feet

+- (i) Large ponies (Jr & Sr): 2 feet 3 inches 2 feet 6 inches

+- (j) Medium ponies (Jr & Sr): 2 feet 2 feet 3 inches

+- (k) Small ponies (Jr & Sr): 2 feet

+- (I) Cross Rails: 18"

+- (9) Hunter Courses

+- (a) Selected Jumps:

+- i.
+Brush

+- ii.
+Post and rail

+- iii.
+Chicken coop

+- iv.
+Gate

+- v.
+Stone wall

+- vi.
+White board fence

+- vii.
+Ascending oxers (Back element must be 3 inches higher and preferably 6 inches.) are permissible in all divisions except rookie and short stirrup.
+Chicken coops hinged at the top and free at the bottom, hogbacks, triple bar jumps, striped rails, parallel bars, square oxers and targets are prohibited.

+- (b) Suggestions:

+- i.
+The first jump must be a brush or vertical set at the minimum fence height for the division (brush preferred).In-and-outs and oxers are prohibited as the first jump.

+- ii.
 All jumps should appear solid.
-Adequate poles and cups are needed to fill in blank spaces. - iii.
-Ground lines should be placed on the ground in front of all fences. - (8) When designing a working hunter course, the jumps should be spaced a minimum of 48 feet apart, but all intervals must be in multiples of 12 feet (for example, 48 feet, 60 feet, 72 feet, or 84 feet) from the base of the fence on the landing side of the first obstacle to the base of the fence on the take-off side of the second obstacle in the line.
+Adequate poles and cups are needed to fill in blank spaces.

+- iii.
+Ground lines should be placed on the ground in front of all fences.

+(10) When designing a working hunter course, the jumps should be spaced a minimum of 48 feet apart, but all intervals must be in multiples of 12 feet (for example, 48 feet, 60 feet, 72 feet, or 84 feet) from the base of the fence on the landing side of the first obstacle to the base of the fence on the take-off side of the second obstacle in the line.

-(9) Faults
+(11) Scoring